Easy Beef Stroganoff is pure comfort food (and really easy to make).

 How to Make Beef Stroganoff

-- Make the Sauce: Stir in the flour and then add the remaining sauce ingredients and simmer.
+- Stir in flour and remaining sauce ingredients and cook until thickened.

-Did your family love this Beef Stroganoff Recipe?
-Leave us a rating and a comment below!
+Did you enjoy this Beef Stroganoff Recipe?
+Leave a rating and a comment below!

 Equipment